Winthrop E. Stone

-Winthrop Ellsworth Stone (June 12, 1862 – July 17, 1921) was a professor of chemistry and served as the president of Purdue University from 1900–1921.
+Winthrop Ellsworth Stone (June 12, 1862 – July 17, 1921) was a professor of chemistry and served as the president of Purdue University from 1900 to 1921.

 Biography

 Youth and career

 Born in Chesterfield, New Hampshire, to Frederick L. Stone and Ann Butler, he was the older brother of Chief Justice Harlan Fiske Stone.

 He moved to Amherst, Massachusetts in 1874, and attended Amherst High School and Massachusetts Agricultural College (now the University of Massachusetts Amherst), where he received his bachelor's degree in 1882.

-Stone studied chemistry and biology at Boston University, while also serving as an assistant chemist to the Massachusetts State Agricultural Experiment Station from 1884–1886.
+Stone studied chemistry and biology at Boston University, while also serving as an assistant chemist to the Massachusetts State Agricultural Experiment Station from 1884 to 1886.
 He then studied at the University of Göttingen, receiving his Ph.D. there in 1888.
 From 1888 to 1889, he was a chemist at the Tennessee Agricultural Experiment Station.

-In 1889 he joined Purdue University as a Professor of Chemistry and conducted research in the chemistry of carbohydrates.
-After serving as Purdue's first vice president from 1892–1900, he became president of the university upon the death of James Henry Smart in 1900.
+In 1889 he joined Purdue University as a professor of chemistry and conducted research in the chemistry of carbohydrates.
+After serving as Purdue's first vice president from 1892 to 1900, he became president of the university upon the death of James Henry Smart in 1900.

 During Stone's tenure, Purdue's schools of agriculture and engineering grew rapidly.
 President Stone was present at one of Purdue's worst tragedies, the Purdue Wreck train collision in 1903, tending to those who were injured or dying.
 Stone was also instrumental in the founding of Purdue's school of medicine, which would be active from 1905 to 1908.
 It was absorbed into the Indiana University School of Medicine following an agreement with IU.